 We look forward to the opportunity to restore your feet to health and enable you to resume your favorite activities.
 For more information about our practice, do not hesitate to contact us.
 You can call (541) 673-0742.

 Are you ready to say goodbye to fungal nails once and for all?
-Learn more about how our CMP treatments for fungal nails can help you by downloading our e-book!
-“Clearanail System for Fungal Nails: How Can CMP Treatment Help You?” has all the information you will need to make an informed decision about fungal nail treatments.
-Don’t wait, get your copy today!
+Learn more about this stubborn bug and how our CMP treatments can help you get rid of it for good.
+We have all the information you need to make informed decisions about which fungal treatment is right for you!

 A comprehensive foot care plan is a necessary tool to protect your feet and reduce the risk of issues developing.